Database of wages, working time and collective disputes

-- Data on collectively agreed and statutory working time have been compiled in the EurWORK series: ‘Developments in collectively agreed working time’ (the most recent being Developments in working time 2015-2016, and they have been reviewed in the report on Working time developments in the 21st century – Work duration and its regulation in the EU.
+- Data on collectively agreed and statutory working time have been compiled in the EurWORK series: ‘Developments in collectively agreed working time’ (the most recent being Working time in 2019–2020.

-Further qualitative information on national systems of collective bargaining in the area of pay and working time, as well as dispute resolution mechanisms can be found in EurWORK's working life country profiles.
+Further qualitative information on national systems of collective bargaining in the areas of pay and working time, as well as dispute resolution mechanisms can be found in EurWORK's working life country profiles.

 Process of data generation and validation

 For the system-related variables, Eurofound drew up a questionnaire which was discussed with some members of Eurofound's network of European correspondents in a workshop in Amsterdam in November 2015.
 National experts from the full network subsequently completed the questionnaire.
 On the basis of ICTWSS data, correspondents were asked to validate the figures provided and to give reasons in cases where they opted to use different data.
 An internal revision took place at Eurofound, with further queries sent to correspondents, before the process for the data generation in version 1.0 was completed.
 The national contributors to the 3.0 version are listed in the codebook.

 The data will be reviewed and validated in future years, with updates planned for every second year.

 Suggested citation and contact

 When using the data, please cite as: Eurofound (2021), EurWORK’s database on wages, working time and collective disputes, version 3.0, December 2021.

 Users of the database are invited to send their observations, comments or questions to Christine Aumayr-Pintar (email@example.com).